SsyMa/OceanGate/README.md

     - Handles memory-efficient loading using tensorflow.
     - Handles train/validation splitting.
     - Contains a demo function to show usage.

-*Since the offered dataset is too large for version control, and downloading is only possible through a logged-in account, the project does not handle the downloading of the data automatically.
-If you wish to run the project, you must download the dataset separately and place it in the "data" folder.*

 - **prepocessor.py**
     - Applies data augmentation during training (while keeping the augmented mask consistent).
     - Implements test-time augmentation for boosting inference accuracy (8 image variants).